BioMedBERT/biomedbert/notes/biomed/notes_on_specter.md

 - Embeddings that can be applied to downstream tasks in a “feature-based” fashion (no fine tuning)

 ## 3 SciDocs Evaluation Framework
+- A new comprehensive evaluation framework to measure the effectiveness of scientific paper embedding, covering seven document-level tasks ranging from citation prediction, to document classification and recommendation.
+- Training data and associated dataset are released.
+- **Document classification**: